Skip to main content

 2

-Social Security survivor benefits, pension options, life insurance payouts, and retirement account distributions each have their own timelines and paperwork.
+Social Security survivor benefits, pension survivor options, life insurance, and retirement accounts each have their own forms and their own clocks.
+Social Security in particular is not automatic — you have to apply.

 3